namakuandrew/building-flutter-ui/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Main Feature
+- Heatmap: to visualise how active the user is using the green gradient colour ranging from dark green as minimal activity and light green as alot of activity is happening
+- Streak: to see users daily activity, do they do the task that they set ? or do they procastinate on their projects ?.
+- Yearly/monthly recap: to see average daily activity within a year or a month where the user can change the timespan according to their favour